-- Individuals with recent third-country experience, especially in developed countries, may have less compelling need got the Humphrey Program than a candidate who has never had a significant professional opportunity abroad
+- Individuals with recent third-country experience, especially in developed countries, may have less compelling need for the Humphrey Program than a candidate who has never had a significant professional opportunity abroad

-- University Teachers or Academic Researchers with no management or policy responsibilities, except in the field of Substance Abuse Education, Prevention, and Treatment and Teaching of English as a Foreign Language.
+- University Teachers or Academic Researchers with no management responsibilities, except in the field of Substance Abuse Education, Prevention, and Treatment and Teaching of English as a Foreign Language.

 - Individuals with dual U.S. citizenship or U.S. permanent resident status may not apply to the program, since they are ineligible for a J visa.